How to manage the users’ expectations when designing smart products

 Here’s the entire UX literature on Context Awareness by the Interaction Design Foundation, collated in one place:

-Take a deep dive into Context Awareness with our course Design Thinking: The Ultimate Guide .
+Take a deep dive into Context Awareness with our course Mobile UX Design: The Beginner's Guide .